scalatra/scalatra-website/guides/resources/coffeescript.md

 ---

 ## Full usage guide
-Because CoffeeScript is an external project, we won't attempt to reproduce it's documentation here.
+Because CoffeeScript is an external project, we won't attempt to reproduce its documentation here.
 Go to the [official documentation](http://coffeescript.org/); you'll be glad you did!